 YYYY-MM-DD HH:MM:SS or

-boolean data types for true and false values.
+boolean data types for the values true and false.

 As with field names of

 integer types may take ranges as numbers in round

 contrast they do NOT describe the count of digits or Bytes that can be